s22s/pre-lt-raster-frames/README.md

 ## Getting Started

-RasterFrames is currently available for Scala 2.11 + Spark 2.1.0 and is published via Bintray's JCenter, one of the default sbt resolvers.
+RasterFrames™ is currently available for Scala 2.11 + Spark 2.1.0 and is published via Bintray's JCenter, one of the default sbt resolvers.
 To use, just add the following library dependency:

 ```scala
 libraryDependencies += "io.astraea" %% "raster-frames" % "{version}"